fpisoni/NewSearch/README.md

 3. Click "Load not packaged extension".
 4. Select any file in your add-on's root directory (NewSearch).

-###Usage###
+### Usage ###

 When the extension it's loaded, simply go to an article at Wikipedia and press the "Search" button right next to the title of it.
-That'll create a modal with links below to DiarioRegistrado.
+That'll create a modal with links to DiarioRegistrado below.
 Once you're done with the modal, click the "X" button in the right to close it.